Site Map: MAIN / This Page How beautiful upon the mountains are the feet of him who brings good news. Isaiah 52:7

 Marinade: Use your own recipe, or mix some vinegar and Worcestershire Sauce, A-1 Sauce, and several drops of Angostura Bitters, and lemon juice from a couple of lemons.
 Let marinate overnight as a minimum.
 This will remove all the gamey flavor.
 Decant the marinade and turn heat up HIGH under a black iron pot with its bottom covered with Extra Lite Olive Oil, add meat enough to cover bottom, fry until meat is completely browned, then move that meat aside and brown more meat until all the meat is browned.

-Add meat to the pot of sauce which has been brought to a popping boil in the meantime and cook on MED to MED LOW for two hours or until meat falls off the bones or is tender and came be eaten without cutting first with a knife.
+Add meat to the pot of sauce which has been brought to a popping boil in the meantime and cook on MED to MED LOW for two hours or until meat falls off the bones or is tender enough to be eaten without cutting first with a knife.

 Serve over the LONG GRAIN/WILD RICE mixture hot.